DamienIrving/2018-08-15-whoi/index.md

 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on and that connect to wifi at WHOI.
 They should have a few specific software packages installed (listed
-  <a href="#setup">below</a>).
-They are also required to abide by
+  <a href="#setup">below</a>) and are required to abide by
   {% if page.carpentry == "swc" %}
   Software Carpentry's
   {% elsif page.carpentry == "dc" %}